 People-watch.
 Watch people leaving the booths and sneak a peak at their food and drink.
 I purchased a “grilled cheese” entree in Greece that was exactly that – a chunk of cheese grilled in oil.
 My American brain was expecting some sort of bread there.
 Had I seen the entree, I might have skipped that one.
 Another reason to scope out the food: Some drinks are more substantial than others, and portion sizes do vary.
 After paying $5.75 for this tea-party-sized La Face Neige Apple Ice Wine, I paid more attention to the beverage options.

 Beer is the way to go.
 When a country offered a truly unique beverage – like the lychee drink in China – I had to splurge.
 Otherwise, I found the craft beers to be reasonably priced and outstanding in taste.
 I discovered Leinenkugal’s Orange Shandy, a refreshingly light brew that cost $6.75 for 12 ounces – not too far off what you’d pay in a restaurant.

 Night time is party time.
 The Festival really ramped up in the evening.
-The park was relatively empty on that Friday in early November – until after 6pm when it turned into one big happy hour, complete with loud groups of singing drunks.
-If you’re bringing kids, take note of this on weekend evenings!
-And if you’re enjoying the Festival with friends – huzzah!
+The park was relatively empty on that Friday in early November – until after 6pm when it turned into one big happy hour!
+If you’re traveling with kids – take note!
+If you’re enjoying the Festival with friends – huzzah!